posener/posener.github.io/_posts/2018-10-20-go-duality.md

 <!-- Check what is the bug and add output here -->

-The solution works, however, it is a workaround.
+The solution works, however, it is a workaround, as any other possible solutions.
-Other possible solutions, would also be workarounds.
+The reason is the duality in the Go language:
-The reason is the duality in the Go language: the synchronous copy operation can't be stopped, the asynchronous cancellation can only happen **between** synchronous operations.
+The synchronous IO copy operation can't be stopped, the asynchronous cancellation can only happen **between** synchronous operations.